Simple Living. Solid Future.

 A quick look at recent improvements around Greeley

 Greeley continues to brighten shared spaces with new flower planters placed throughout downtown and in the city park.
-Beginning in June, we’ll also recognize one standout property each month through our Yard of the Month program.
-In addition, new signage is being developed for the park and
+Beginning in June, we’ll also recognize two standout properties each month through our Yard of the Month program.
+In addition, new signage is being developed for the park a

 A quick look at recent improvements around Greeley

 Greeley continues to brighten shared spaces with new flower planters placed throughout downtown and in the city park.
-Beginning in June, we’ll also recognize one standout property each month through our Yard of the Month program.
+Beginning in June, we’ll also recognize two standout properties each month through our Yard of the Month program.
 In addition, new signage is being developed for the park and city entrances to create a more welcoming and unified look for residents and visitors alike.

 Neighborhood Revitalization Program